Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Reishi mushrooms are a major source of Riboflavin or vitamin B2.
 This vitamin gives the immune system a major boost.
 If you have a cold or the flu, eating these mushrooms can help fight the symptoms.
 You can even prevent yourself from getting sick in the first place by including reishi mushrooms in your daily diet.

 Reishi mushrooms also contain expectorant properties.
 A tea made with these mushrooms helps with respiratory problems such as:

 - Sore Throat

 Reishi mushrooms are natural pain relievers because of their anti-inflammatory properties.
 People who suffer from headaches, migraines, menstrual cramps, muscle spasms, toothaches, arthritic pain, gout, sprains and joint and muscle pain can find fast relief by including these mushrooms in their diets because they reduce inflammation within the body.

 Reishi mushrooms contain antiviral properties.
 If you are suffering from the stomach flu, eating these mushrooms may help relieve you of vomiting and diarrhea.
-If you include these mushrooms in your daily diet, these antiviral properties of this herb may protect from catching the stomach flu and other viral infections.
+If you include these mushrooms in your daily diet, the antiviral properties of this herb may protect you from catching the stomach flu and other viral infections.

-Reishi mushrooms contain infection fighting properties.
+Reishi mushrooms contain infection-fighting properties.
 These are effective in preventing cuts, scrapes, burns and insect bites from getting infected.